jowtron/flame/README.md

 ![Homescreen screenshot](.github/home.png)

+## Abstract

+_I am not the creator of Flame but I do want to keep it alive if only for my use.
+In order to keep it alive, being the original dev has not updated since 2023, security patches and updates need to be applied.
+This "master" branch is just "Legacy" Flame  {`docker pull ghcr.io/spiicytuna/flame:latest`}  with security updates and patches => so a fork + security => build => post here for others to use.
+If you want to get spiicy (pun intended haha) [tuna-combo](https://github.com/spiicytuna/flame/tree/tuna-combo)  {`git pull ghcr.io/spiicytuna/flame-dev:latest`}  has customization that I have applied for my own use cases e.g. categories for the Application section, weather forecasts, etc._

 ## Description

 Flame is self-hosted startpage for your server.
 This is a direct fork from [pawelmalak](https://github.com/pawelmalak/flame) with [secutity updates](https://github.com/spiicytuna/flame/commit/a8559b4e509e00e33f3947b5e9495c4e90759e6f) applied and built-in [healthcheck](https://github.com/spiicytuna/flame/commit/a02bf19f39a58c266825f0727e5ef21a7f953451) path (oh and not important but fun, heh, [updated mdi icons](https://github.com/spiicytuna/flame/commit/c9f11816d9c84379fac16dd589d178fae6cb81e4)).